-The NEC Society is honored to share stories of people impacted by NEC- this is Lakevia’s story.
+The NEC Society is honored to share the stories of people impacted by necrotizing enterocolitis.
+This is Lakevia’s story.

-My name is Lakevia Ward and I’m 28 years old.
-I was born on February 10th, 1988 in Tennessee.
+My name is Lakevia Ward and I was born in 1988 in Tennessee.
 After I was born, the doctors noticed something was wrong and I was sent to a children’s hospital to be evaluated.
-After having tests done that first day, my mother was told that I had Necrotizing Enterocolitis (NEC).
+After many tests, my mother was told that I had necrotizing enterocolitis (NEC).
 She didn’t understand what was going on because she had never heard of NEC before.
-They explained to her that it was uncommon for full-term babies (like myself) to develop NEC, and they had no clue of why I developed this terrifying disease.
+They explained to her that it was uncommon for full-term babies (like myself) to develop NEC, and they had no clue as to why I developed this terrifying disease.

 They told my mother that I had a 50/50 chance of survival.
 I might not survive surgery, but without it I would surely die.
-On February 12th, 1988, I had surgery to remove 90 percent of my large intestine!
+Shortly after being diagnosed with NEC, I had surgery to remove 90 percent of my large intestine!

-At 5 months old I had another extensive surgery to reconnect my bowels and was able to go home when I was about 7 months old.
-The doctors told my mother I would be a normal child and that I wouldn’t have any future complications.
-Today, I suffer from SEVERE abdominal/pelvic adhesions (my abdominal organs are adhered together/to the abdominal wall), spinal issues, pelvic masses, etc. I had abdominal surgery in 2011 and I have visual problems, very possibly from a vitamin deficiency related to my surgeries.
+At five months old, I had another extensive surgery to reconnect my bowels.
+I was finally able to go home when I was about seven months old.
+The doctors told my mother that I would be a normal child and that I wouldn’t have any future complications from NEC.
+Today, I suffer from severe abdominal/pelvic adhesions (my abdominal organs are adhered together/to the abdominal wall), spinal issues, and pelvic masses.
+I had abdominal surgery in 2011 and I have visual problems as well, possibly from a vitamin deficiency related to NEC and my surgeries during infancy.

-I am learning more about NEC all the time, and the NEC Society website has been a good resource.
-I care deeply about NEC and want to be able to educate others as well as myself!
-I believe if more people are educated and aware of NEC, it CAN be caught in the early stages.
-My hope is that if doctors and surgeons are able to diagnose NEC earlier, it would be more treatable.
-Making that kind of progress may sound impossible to a lot of people but it is possible, I truly believe that!
+I am learning more about NEC all the time, and the NEC Society has been such a helpful resource.
+I care deeply about raising awareness about NEC and I want to help educate others as well as myself!
+I believe if more people are educated and aware of NEC, we can better prevent it.
+By catching and diagnosing NEC earlier, I’m hoping it will be more treatable.
+Making that kind of progress may sound impossible right now, but I know the NEC Society’s community can do it by working together, I truly believe that!

-You can read more stories of babies and families impacted by NEC on our NEC Stories page.
+You can also read more stories from families impacted by NEC on our NEC Stories page.